BEST FOR FINE DINING

 How the Chase Sapphire Reserve compares to other travel cards

-The Sapphire Reserve is a standout option for frequent travelers looking for top-of-the-line perks.
+The Sapphire Reserve is a standout option for frequent travelers looking for top-of-the-line perks and rewards value.
 But depending on your spending habits and the features that matter most to you, it may not be the best option.
-Here’s a look at how the Sapphire Reserve stacks up against a travel rewards card with a much smaller annual fee and one with a higher annual fee.
+Here’s a look at how the Sapphire Reserve stacks up against its more cost-effective counterpart and its rival, higher-fee, luxury travel card.

 Annual fee